What Are the Most Common Bugs Found in Homes? (Updated for 2025)

 Flies

 One of the most common bugs found in homes are flies.
-Flies come in a variety of different species, but they all have one thing in common — they’re annoying, get into everything, and carry some diseases.
+Flies come in a variety of different species, but they all have one thing in common — they’re annoying, get into everything and carry some diseases.
 You’ll occasionally get a housefly or two in your home, but if they find somewhere to breed, you’ll be hard-pressed to get rid of them.
+Fruit flies can lay up to 100 eggs a day, making them a lot more problematic.

 If you find flies in your home, start by cleaning up the area where they’re breeding.
 You can use fly-tape to catch the ones flying around your home, but if you remove their food source, you’ll reduce their population and make it easier to get rid of any stragglers.